AlessandroRizzetto/Morphing-Slices/README.md

 ```
 ##### Star:
-explanation of the cutted branches and why it should result like this
+explanation of the cut branches and why it should result like this

 ![image info](https://raw.githubusercontent.com/elrich2610/Morphing-Slices/794837be2352d91d2fe320bb3c286427ff3cf161/star.svg)